What is a Reverse Mortgage?

 Fixed Rate Reverse Mortgage

 The fixed rate program is a popular program that does allow homeowners to access their equity and turn it into cash at closing.
 The fixed rate programs require that borrowers take any available money in the reverse mortgage as cash at closing.
 The reason that cash at closing is the only available payout option is because the fixed rate programs are known as being “closed end.”
 Once the reverse mortgage funds all payouts and payoffs are disbursed and the loan is effectively closed.
 Everything involved with the loan was satisfied and disbursed upon funding.
 This can benefit homeowners who are just looking for a cash payout.
 The rate also remains fixed for life, so it will never change.

 Adjustable Rate Reverse Mortgage

 The adjustable rate reverse mortgage contains more payout options for homeowners to utilize.
-The adjustable rates also offer two different index rates to select from.
+The adjustable rates also offer two different index rates.
 First, the adjustable rates will allow a borrower to access their money in three separate ways including cash at closing, line of credit and a monthly payout.
 A borrower can select any one of these payout options, or a combination of all three.
 The choice is completely up to the homeowner on how they would like to access their money.
 The reason this program is different from the fixed rate is because it is “open end.”
 Once an adjustable rate reverse mortgage funds the loan remains open, so that borrowers can continue to access their funds through their line of credit or monthly payouts.